 |James has two women after him, time for a drink!|

 Some scenes just have to be seen to be appreciated, describing them doesn't do them justice.
 A brawl between Rogers and Mercer starts with awesome catty dialog ("I might just give you a piece of my mind."
 "Oh, no, I wouldn't take the last piece."), continues with Rogers shushing Mercer every time she smacks her, and winds up with Rogers finally losing patience and telling Mercer to "Put 'em up."
 Rogers, Ellison and Stewart's mother, played wonderfully by Beulah Bondi, lose their reserve upon Bondi learning of the marriage and dance the "Big Apple," a typical '30s dance of the moment that primarily requires all concerned to shake their rear ends at the camera, only to have disapproving patriarch Charles Coburn walk in on them, causing comic reactions from all concerned.
 Grady Sutton and Franklin Pangborn are around in their typical comic character roles, and don't blink or you'll miss Jack Carson in an early role as an aggravated waiter.

 The whole film ultimately revolves around Stewart working up the courage to finally stand up to his old man, which he does in a wonderful drunk scene with Ellison and Coburn.
 But Rogers is the reason to watch - she really startled me with how lovely she looks and her earthy mannerisms.
+"Vivacious Lady" was nominated for Best Sound Recording and, most notably, Best Cinematography.
 A forgotten gem, any fan of old films needs to see this one, and more than once.

-And here is a clip including the famous "Big Apple" dance, which starts at about the 5 minute mark:
+And here is a clip including of the famous "Big Apple" dance from "Vivacious Lady".